Gravitational-wave constraints on the pair-instability mass gap and nuclear burning in massive stars: Abstract

-Dynamical environments (e.g., globular and nuclear clusters or active galactic nuclei disks) can produce merger remnants that merge again, yielding higher spins \cite{PhysRevD.78.044002,PhysRevLett.96.111101,PhysRevLett.96.111102, 2023MNRAS.526.4908C} with isotropic orientations \cite{2006ApJ...637..937O,2016ApJ...831..187A,Rodriguez2015a}, and repopulating the PISN mass gap.
-For binaries in which the primary component was produced by a previous merger, the effective combination of the two component spins projected parallel to the orbital angular momentum~\cite{PhysRevLett.106.241101}, $\chi_{\rm eff}$ ---the best measured spin parameter from data--- is expected to be broad and symmetric around zero.
-Ref.~\cite{2025PhRvL.134a1401A} showed that this distribution must be nearly universal, i.e., independent of model assumptions and uncertainties.
-They derived a uniform form with $|\chi_{\rm eff}|\!\lesssim\!0.5$.
-They showed that the presence and location of the PISN can be inferred as the value of primary mass, $m_1$, where a transition to a broad and symmetric distribution in $\chi_{\rm eff}$ occurs.
+Dynamical environments (e.g., globular and nuclear clusters or active galactic nuclei disks) can produce merger remnants that merge again, yielding higher spins \cite{PhysRevD.78.044002,PhysRevLett.96.111101,PhysRevLett.96.111102, 2023MNRAS.526.4908C} with isotropic orientations \cite{2006ApJ...637..937O,2016ApJ...831..187A,Rodriguez2015a}, and populating the PISN mass gap.
+For binaries in which the primary component was produced by a previous merger, the effective combination of the two component spins projected parallel to the orbital angular momentum~\cite{2008PhRvD..78d4021R,PhysRevLett.106.241101}, $\chi_{\rm eff}$ ---the best measured spin parameter from data--- is expected to be broad and symmetric around zero.
+Ref.~\cite{2025PhRvL.134a1401A} showed that this distribution is largely independent of model assumptions and uncertainties, and derived an approximately uniform form with \(|\chi_{\rm eff}|\!\lesssim\!0.5\).
+This bound follows from the fact that merger remnants are expected to have a nearly universal dimensionless spin magnitude, $a_{\rm rem}\sim 0.7$, as predicted by general relativity~\cite{PhysRevD.78.044002}.
+Assuming a negligibly spinning companion, $\chi_{\rm eff}$ satisfies $|\chi_{\rm eff}| \lesssim \frac{m_{\rm rem} a_{\rm rem}}{m_{\rm rem}+m_2}.$ For $m_2 \simeq 0.5\,m_{\rm rem}$, as expected in dynamical formation~\cite{2019PhRvD.100d3027R}, this yields $|\chi_{\rm eff}| \lesssim 0.47.$ The presence and location of the PISN lower mass limit \(\tilde{m}\) can therefore be inferred from the primary mass \(m_1\) at which the \(\chi_{\rm eff}\) distribution transitions to this broad, symmetric form.

 We perform hierarchical Gaussian-process population inference on the fourth LIGO--Virgo--KAGRA gravitational wave transient catalog \cite[GWTC-4;][]{LVKcat_inprep,LVK_GWTC4_2025} to map black hole spin as a function of primary mass.
 With the source catalog now more than twice as large, we obtain tight constraints and are able to probe new features of the population.
 We fit the $\chi_{\rm eff}$ distribution to a mixture model comprising a Gaussian distribution, representing the bulk of the population at $m_1 \lesssim \tilde{m}$, and a higher mass spin distribution described via a non-parametric Gaussian process prior.